-

 Please note the timestamp from the video testimony where the specific word, phrase, or sentence occurs.

-3. As the person now entrusted with this individual’s memory, through your creativity in art, poetry, prose, or film, explore this word, phrase, or sentence as central to the survivor’s story, your knowledge of the Holocaust, and your own understanding of what it means to live a life that is shaped by and shares love.
+3. As the person now entrusted with this individual’s experience, through your creativity in art, poetry, prose, or film, explore this word, phrase, or sentence as central to the survivor’s story, as a source of insight about that person and what mattered to them, Include in your response your reflection about what you will carry with you from this survivor’s story and why it matters to you.

 General Criteria